Mid-Career Faculty Mentoring Program

 For more information about this program, please contact Laurie.Lewis@utsa.edu on the Faculty Success team.

-Sessions will be scheduled in 1 to 2-hour blocks spread out over a semester.
+Sessions will be scheduled in 1 ½ hour blocks spread out over six weeks.
 Sessions will meet face-to-face on main campus.
 The first part of each session will be devoted to a presentation on the topic of the session.
 That will be followed by workshop time for the mentoring pods to practice using tools, share their homework, and discuss issues raised in the presentation.
 Participants will be asked to prepare for the sessions by completing short homework assignments (e.g., reflect on something, have a sit-down with someone, draft something etc.).

 Participants are expected to attend all of the scheduled sessions and to prepare assigned homework.
 This program is meant to be a coherent program through which all participants travel together.
 A major value of the program is that participants get to know one another, form a learning community, and support each other.